-You can access Poshmark online, as well as via a smartphone app.
+Buyers and sellers can access Poshmark online, as well as through a smartphone app.
 Poshmark has apps for both Apple and Android devices.

-- No counterfeit or unauthorized replicas may be sold on Poshmark.
+- You must not sell counterfeit or unauthorized replicas on Poshmark.
 (Actually, it is illegal to sell these items anywhere.)

 - You may not use any images you didn’t take yourself.

 - Follow the theme when hosting Posh Parties.

 - Do not host giveaways, contests, or sweepstakes.

 - You may not have more than one Poshmark account.

 - Do not request trades, donations, or transactions off of Poshmark.